ShashidharGadepalli/Area-under-a-graph/README.md

 The code here in this case calculates the integral of a sin function.
-To calculte the integral of some other fucntion we need to change the function name in the return statement.
+To calculte the integral of some other function we need to change the function name in the return statement.

 The n value we take in the beggining is the no of strips we want to divide the graph into.(More the value of n ,more the no of strips so more accurate answer.)